Please note:

 Students investigate dimensions of the global environmental crisis related to water security, including: human rights, political science, development economics, gender policies, geopolitics, regional integration and security, international law, national legislation, public health, trade, agriculture, energy generation, and water resources management.
 Prerequisite: 75 units and REM 100 or EVSC 100 or GEOG 100.

-Forests are critical components of the earth system and provide diverse ecological services.
+Forests are critical components of the earth system and provide diverse ecological, economic, social, and cultural services.
 They are also a source of conflict regarding their conservation and use.
-Students will examine the problems of managing forest ecosystems for a variety of societal goals and objectives.
-We begin by examining the ecological characteristics of forest ecosystems and follow with a focus on the objectives and tools of forest management.
-The final section of the course will examine institutions, economics, and policy related to forests, with a focus on British Columbia's historical and current management issues.
-This course will involve lectures, group discussions, field trips, and exercises.
+Students will begin by examining the ecological characteristics of forest ecosystems and disturbances pertinent to North America.
+This knowledge will then be applied to evaluate tools of forest management for a variety of goals and objectives.
+The final section of the course will examine challenges and opportunities in the management of British Columbia’s forested ecosystems, including Indigenous Protected Conservation Areas, carbon accounting, and wildfire management.
+This course will involve lectures, group work, assignments, and possible field trips.
 Prerequisite: One of REM 100, or GEOG 100 or 111, or EVSC 100 or BISC 102; and 45 units.

 SD 481 - Global Sustainability Governance and Action (4)